How well is the state justice and corrections system protecting inmates and detainees from COVID-19?

 Such a breach may have already happened as corrections officers test positive, though there are reportedly no sick inmates yet.

+⇒ RELATED STORY: 11 Staffers at NH Department of Corrections Test Positive for COVID-19

-As of Tuesday, the New Hampshire Department of Corrections reports there have been six staff members who tested positive with the virus at the NH State Prison for Men in Concord, one who worked as recently as Monday, and others as recently as last Thursday and Friday.
+As of Friday, the New Hampshire Department of Corrections reports there have been a total of 11 staff members who tested positive with the virus, 7 staff at the NH State Prison for Men in Concord, one who worked as recently as Monday, and others as recently as last Thursday and Friday.
 One staff member at the State Prison for Women also tested positive, as well as two parole field officers, according to state officials.

-While six inmates living in the three state prisons have been tested, none of those tests came back positive.
+While six inmates living in the state’s three prisons have been tested, none of those tests came back positive.

 State prisons have quarantine procedures ready to implement should any resident test positive, with frequent drills for staffers so they’re prepared to respond, policies have already been put in place to ensure social distancing, frequent screening is done for staff, facilities are being sanitized and any residents with symptoms are getting tested, officials say.